-- the integrity of our financial statements and other information to be provided to our stockholders; - our compliance with legal and regulatory requirements; - the qualifications and independence of our independent registered public accounting firm; - · the performance of our risk management function and our independent registered public accounting firm; and - our systems of disclosure controls and procedures and internal controls over financial reporting.
+- the integrity of our financial statements and other information to be provided to our stockholders; - our compliance with legal and regulatory requirements; - the qualifications and independence of our independent registered public accounting firm; - · the performance of our risk management function and our independent registered public accounting firm; and - · our systems of disclosure controls and procedures and internal controls over financial reporting.

 Messrs.
 Geib, Niemann and Shaper currently serve as the members of our Audit Committee, and Mr. Niemann serves as the chairman of the Audit Committee.
 Our board of directors has determined that each of the members of the Audit Committee meets the independence standards established by the SEC for audit committees and is not an "interested person" for purposes of the 1940 Act.
-In addition, our board of directors has determined that Mr. Niemann is an "audit committee financial expert" as defined by Item 407(d)(5)(ii) of Regulation S-K promulgated under the Exchange Act.
+In addition, our board of directors has determined that Mr. Niemann is an "audit committee financial expert" as defined by Item 407(d)(5)(ii) of Regulation S-K promulgated under the Exchange Act, and Mr. Niemann has consented to being named as an audit committee financial expert.
 Unless otherwise determined by the board of directors, no member of the committee may serve as a member of the Audit Committee of more than two other public companies.

-During 2013, the Audit Committee held four meetings.
-All of the members of the committee attended each meeting.
+During 2014, the Audit Committee held five meetings.
+All of the members of this committee attended the meetings except one meeting which was attended by two of the three committee members.

-The Audit Committee's report on our financial statements for the fiscal year ended December 31, 2013 is presented below under the heading "Audit Committee Report."
+The Audit Committee's report on our financial statements for the fiscal year ended December 31, 2014 is presented below under the heading "Audit Committee Report."